cockpit-project/cockpituous/tasks/README.md

-# Cockpit Continuous Integration
+# Cockpit Continuous Integration tasks

-This is the staging container and configuration for the Cockpit integration tests.
+This is the staging container and configuration for the Cockpit integration tests and automated maintenance tasks.
 This documentation is for deployment on Fedora 22+ or RHEL 7+.

 Use the following commands to run the tasks container as a one off:

     $ sudo yum -y install docker atomic oci-kvm-hook
     $ sudo systemctl start docker
     $ sudo atomic run cockpit/tasks

-You can run the tests in the resulting container shell like this.
-Or see tests/HACKING in the cockpit repo for more info.

-   $ test/verify/run-tests --install

 The container has optional mounts: